ShefESH/LoginChallenge2025/README.md

 > If the user correctly guesses these credentials on their first try, they will <i>technically</i> bypass the next two challenges but this is a good reminder of how weak/default credentials can compromise an entire application, regardless of other security mechanisms in place.

 ## Challenge 2
-Upon successful login, the user will be redirect to a random users profile page.
+Upon successful login, the user will be redirect to a random user's profile page.
 > Note: in Challenge 1 there is an extra parameter ```userId``` which is set to 1 by default.
 If the user modifies this (which they do not and are not expected to do) they will be redirect to this profile instead upon successful login.

 The data on each page is randomly generated at page load time, but stays consistent based on ```userId```.<br>